 As we stood beneath one of the canopies, we were pleasantly surprised by how cool and breezy it felt, despite the hot and humid summer weather.
 The space’s design generated a zen-like atmosphere, evoking a sense of tranquility and calmness.
 It was an ideal spot for meditation.

-The Xiangshan Visitor Center is a multifunctional facility that serves as an information center, a resting spot for visitors, and a viewing platform.
+The Xiangshan Visitor Center is a multifunctional facility that serves as an information centre, a resting spot for visitors, and a viewing platform.
 Tourists can acquire information about the area, such as maps, brochures, and other useful information at the information desk.

 The center’s real attraction is the viewing deck, which offers visitors a panoramic view of the lake and surrounding mountain ranges.
 From this vantage point, we can relish the stunning views of Sun Moon Lake, the lush green forests that envelop it surrounding it, and the majestic mountains that form the backdrop.